datatogether/learning/add-dataset/README.md

 <img src="images/screenshot-AddADataset.png" width=500 />

 ### Step 4.
-Review the actions you can take on datasets

-Adding, harvesting, and storing are all verbs used in Data Together to describe actions you can preform on datasets

-* Adding a dataset means [...]
-* Harvesting a dataset means [...]
-* Storing a dataset means [...]

-### Step 5.
 Explore the concepts of data stewardship that underly Data Together

-Data Together helps groups steward data they care about by [...]

-* Public Record means [...]
-* Data Together Nodes means [...]
-* Distributed Data Stewardship means [...]
+* **Public Record** means a shared record of the information that has been published by the plethora of entities on the web.
+* **Distributed Data Stewardship** means is using distributed technologies to secure & provide access to data that you care about.

 ## Next Steps